Register a Register a Utility Model

 39,65% | 49,30% | 54,10% | 47,68% |

-How much does it cost to register a Utility Model?
+How much does it cost to register a utility model?

 Common errors in the management of Utility Models

-Frequently Asked Questions about Utility Models
+Questions about Utility Model

 When you have an idea that improves an existing product, but the innovation is not too relevant, it is likely that the Utility Model is the best way of protecting the invention.
 If you are selling your product and it closely resembles a product that is patented or registered as an Industrial Design, it is likely that the judge will refrain from issuing precautionary measures until a final decision is made.
 Specifically, the main advantage of having a Utility Model is being able to take advantage of time, selling products, until a decision is made in a patent dispute.
 If your intention is to protect the invention from being copied, internationalize the sale of a novel or improved product, or you intend to sell an invention to a large company or sell a patent to an investor, registering a Utility Model is highly unadvisable.